SlevinthHeaven/irsdkSharp/README.md

 # IMPORTANT NOTE

 This project was forked from SlevinthHeaven/irsdkSharp however that repo seems to be dead and I needed to update this stuff to support the latest iRacing updates.
-These are the updates that I have made so far -
+These are the updates that I have made so far in this fork -
 1. Added PushToTalk telemetry value (iRacing added this in season 2 of 2023).
 2. Added SessionState enum (iRacing always had this - not sure why this wasn't in here already).